HMRC Security Bonds

 - Can provide further information you think will change HMRC’s view

-What are the sanctions if you refuse to pay?
+What are the sanctions if you refuse to pay an HMRC Security Bond?

 If you refuse to comply with the request for security and your appeal is denied, HMRC reserves the right to prosecute by imposing financial penalties.
 The maximum fine for refusing to pay a security is £5,000.